Firstcard

 Travel Perks You Actually Get With Bad-Credit Cards

 Visa/Mastercard Zero Liability.
 All Visa and Mastercard products include $0 fraud liability.
-If your card is stolen or used fraudulently, you're not responsible.
-This applies to international transactions too, so you're protected abroad.
+If your card is stolen or used fraudulently, you're not responsible—including on international transactions.

 No Rewards Doesn't Mean No Savings.
-Even cards without cashback or points (like Self Visa or Capital One Platinum) save you money by charging no foreign transaction fees.
+Cards without cashback (like Self Visa or Capital One Platinum) still save you money by charging no foreign transaction fees.
 On a $2,000 international trip, avoiding a 3% FTF saves $60.

 What you WON'T get: trip cancellation insurance, rental car damage waiver, or airport lounge access.
-Those are perks for premium credit profiles.
-Instead, consider travel insurance (AXA, SafetyWing) and separate rental car coverage if you need those protections.
+Consider standalone travel insurance (AXA, SafetyWing) for those protections.

 Your Path to Premium Travel Cards